 The new ‘homework menu’ has been greeted with enthusiasm by the children who relish the benefits of being able to choose activities that best suit them and their interests.
 In Class 9 we are looking forward to celebrating the results of the children’s hard work in a special afternoon on the last Friday of every half term.

-Weekly spellings are set on a Monday with a test on Friday.
+Weekly spellings are set on a Friday with a test on the following Friday.

 PE is on Tuesday, although this may change if the sessions are taught by the SSP.
 Please make sure your child has a PE kit in school; we will send it home for a wash at the end of each half term!